-The Attorney represents and warrants to the TJPA that the Attorney is qualified to perform the services as contemplated by this Agreement.
-The Attorney further represents and warrants to the TJPA that it has all required licenses and approvals to perform the work contemplated by this Agreement, and that all work performed under this Agreement shall be performed only by personnel under the supervision and in the employment of the Contractor.
+The Contractor represents and warrants to the TJPA that the Contractor is qualified to perform the services as contemplated by this Agreement.
+The Contractor further represents and warrants to the TJPA that it has all required licenses and approvals to perform the work contemplated by this Agreement, and that all work performed under this Agreement shall be performed only by personnel under the supervision and in the employment of the Contractor.
 All personnel engaged in the work shall be fully qualified and shall be authorized, licensed and certified under state and local law to perform such work if authorization, licensing or certification is required.
-The persons performing professional services under this Agreement on behalf of the Attorney are shown in Appendix A attached hereto, and shall not be changed or substituted without the prior written consent of the TJPA, but all personnel, including those assigned at the TJPA's request, must be supervised by the Contractor.
-The Attorney shall commit adequate resources to complete the Services within any schedule specified in an RFS, and in a cost effective manner.
+The persons performing professional services under this Agreement on behalf of the Contractor are shown in Appendix D attached hereto, and shall not be changed or substituted without the prior written consent of the TJPA, but all personnel, including those assigned at the TJPA's request, must be supervised by the Contractor.
+The Contractor shall commit adequate resources to complete the project within the project schedule specified in this Agreement.

-13. Reserved
+13. Responsibility for Equipment